Contrasting Navidea Biopharmaceuticals (NAVB) & Its Rivals

-Navidea Biopharmaceuticals (NYSE: NAVB) is one of 31 public companies in the “Diagnostic substances” industry, but how does it contrast to its rivals?
-We will compare Navidea Biopharmaceuticals to related companies based on the strength of its risk, dividends, earnings, valuation, institutional ownership, analyst recommendations and profitability.
+Navidea Biopharmaceuticals (NYSE: NAVB) is one of 33 public companies in the “Diagnostic substances” industry, but how does it weigh in compared to its competitors?
+We will compare Navidea Biopharmaceuticals to related businesses based on the strength of its dividends, institutional ownership, profitability, earnings, risk, valuation and analyst recommendations.

-5.9% of Navidea Biopharmaceuticals shares are owned by institutional investors.
-Comparatively, 53.0% of shares of all “Diagnostic substances” companies are owned by institutional investors.
-0.5% of Navidea Biopharmaceuticals shares are owned by company insiders.
-Comparatively, 8.4% of shares of all “Diagnostic substances” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+5.9% of Navidea Biopharmaceuticals shares are held by institutional investors.
+Comparatively, 51.0% of shares of all “Diagnostic substances” companies are held by institutional investors.
+0.5% of Navidea Biopharmaceuticals shares are held by company insiders.
+Comparatively, 7.9% of shares of all “Diagnostic substances” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-Navidea Biopharmaceuticals has a beta of 1.93, suggesting that its stock price is 93% more volatile than the S&P 500.
-Comparatively, Navidea Biopharmaceuticals’ rivals have a beta of 1.61, suggesting that their average stock price is 61% more volatile than the S&P 500.

 Profitability

-This table compares Navidea Biopharmaceuticals and its rivals’ net margins, return on equity and return on assets.
+This table compares Navidea Biopharmaceuticals and its competitors’ net margins, return on equity and return on assets.

 |Net Margins